Tirachoidea westwoodii

 Tirachoidea westwoodii is a species of stick insect in the order Phasmatodea.
-It is endemic to India, Myanmar, Thailand and Vietnam.
+It is found in India, Myanmar, Thailand and Vietnam.
 The eggs of the stick insect are spheric, ca. 5 mm in length and have a three-lobed micropylar plate.
 The chorion of the eggs are hard to cut and consist of the three layers mineralized with calcium carbonate and calcium oxalate.